midrare/naiveargs.ahk/README.md

 Args.GetParams("requires")  ; -> ["a", "b", "c"]
 ```

 All arguments after a `--` are considered remaining args.
+If there are no remaining args, this returns `[]`.
+Arguments that should not be handled by the arg parser should be implemented this way.

 ```ahk
 ; demo.ahk install -v -v --verbose --requires a b c --dry-run -- x y z